 According to the National Carbon Monoxide Awareness Association, it is responsible for 50,000 visits to the emergency room each year, and tragically, 1,200 deaths.

-Sadly, one of those was 16-year-old Carly Marie Imbierowicz of Highland Township whose life was cut short by carbon monoxide poisoning on Noviembre 22, 2014.
+Sadly, one of those was 16-year-old Carly Marie Imbierowicz of Highland Township whose life was cut short by carbon monoxide poisoning on November 22, 2014.
 In the wake of their family tragedy, her parents, Donna and Matt, launched the Carly Imbierowicz Foundation, a nonprofit organization dedicated to sharing information and raising awareness of the dangers of carbon monoxide, especially among young people and new drivers.

 For nearly a decade, they have worked to prevent carbon monoxide poisoning by sharing life-saving information and resources.
 Recently, they donated about a thousand carbon monoxide detectors to community organizations to be distributed to neighbors in need.